estiwidder/bold360-mobile-docs-android/docs/advanced-topics/autocomplete/autocomplete.md

 ---

 ## Overview
-Displaying suggestions for the user to select from, while the user types his message.
-The user than can select from the suggested articles/queries or continue typing his message.
+Autocomplete refers to displaying comptetion suggestions predited by the system, while the user is typing a message.
+The user can select from the suggested text or continue typing his message.
-Selected suggestion will automatically be sent to the BE for response.
+Selected suggestion will be sent as the user's message and the response will then be displayed.
 {: .overview }

 ## AI autocomplete
-_Autocomplete feature is available only for AI chats._
+_Autocomplete feature is available only for chats with chatbots._
 {: .fs-4 .fw-300 }

-The presented suggestions are fetched from the BE while the user types his query.
+The presented suggestions are retireived from the intent  phrases in the relevant knowledgebase.

-### Control availability
+### Enabling Autocomplete
-Autocomplete feature support status can be configured on bold360ai console.
+The autocomplete capability can be enabled in bold360ai console.
 - <details close markdown="block">
   <summary>Account level configuration</summary>